stackbit-projects/sierra-landing-a7ff6/content/_index.md

 _Scientia ac labore._

-We are a research and development institution dedicated to furthering the state of the art for blockchain and web3
+We are a research and development institution dedicated to furthering the state of the art for blockchain and web3 technology